 What is the Systems Innovation Learning Partnership?

-We now also invite other organisations who work in systems innovation or who are curious about systems innovation to learn together with us.
+We invite other organisations who work in systems innovation or who are curious about applying systems innovation particularly in the international development and climate impact spaces to join us.
 If you would like to know more, please contact us via email.